A Lagrangian approach to totally dissipative evolutions in Wasserstein spaces: Introduction

 Finally, \textbf{Appendix \ref{sec:brezis}} contains many useful results related to $\lambda$-dissipative operators in Hilbert spaces that are more commonly known for $\lambda=0$ (the main reference is \cite{BrezisFR}), while \textbf{Appendix \ref{sec:appborel}} lists some of the results of \cite{CSS2piccolo} related to Borel partitions and approximations of couplings that are used in the present work.

 \mysubsubsection{Acknowledgments.} G.S.~and G.E.S.~gratefully acknowledge the support of the Institute for Advanced Study of the Technical University of Munich, funded by the German Excellence Initiative.
-G.C.~and G.S. have been supported by MIUR-PRIN projects and by the group GNAMPA of the Istituto Nazionale di Alta Matematica (INdAM).
-G.C. also acknowledges the partial support of the funds FSR Politecnico di Milano Prog.TDG3ATEN02.
+G.C.~acknowledges the partial support of MIUR-PRIN projects, of the group GNAMPA of the Istituto Nazionale di Alta Matematica (INdAM), and of the funds FSR Politecnico di Milano Prog.TDG3ATEN02.
+G.S. has been partially supported by the INDAM project E53C23001740001 and by funding from the European Research Council (ERC) under the European Union’s Horizon Europe research and innovation programme (grant agreement No. 101200514, project acronym OPTiMiSE).
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
+Neither the European Union nor the granting authority can be held responsible for them.